Pramod Agarwal

-Pramod Agarwal (born September 1954) is an Indian businessman.
+Pramod Agarwal (born September 1954) is a British Indian businessman who founded Zamin Ferrous in 2004, an international mining group that supplies direct reduction and blast furnace iron ore pellet fines to the global steel industry.

 Early life

 Agarwal was born in Bombay in September 1954.
 His family originates in a small municipality near Bhiwani, in Haryana State in northern India.

-He began schooling in Hill Grange High School and went on to Graduate with a Bachelor’s in Commerce from Sydenham College of Commerce and Economics, Mumbai.
-After graduating, Agarwal quickly began to build his business portfolio; at the age of 17 he begun working for his family’s firm and at 22 he left India for Hong Kong where he began Texuna International Ltd (1981).
+He began schooling in Hill Grange High School and went on to graduate with a bachelor’s degree in commerce from Sydenham College of Commerce and Economics, Mumbai.
+He then quickly began to build his business portfolio.
+At age 17, he began working for his family's firm; and at 22, left India for Hong Kong, where he began Texuna International Ltd (1981), which was involved in the textile and cotton trades.

-Agarwal built Texuna on the textile and cotton trade but rapidly diversified into fertilizers, steal, and other commodities.
-It was at this time that Agarwal invested in the ‘opening-up’ of Former Soviet Union markets in the late 1980’s and early 1990’s.
-Agarwal made several investments in Uzbekistan, Tajikistan, Kazakhstan, Turkmenistan and Russia.
-These investments included a high-profile partnership with ‘Tvoi Dom’, a large Russian retail and department store.
+Agarwal diversified into fertilizers, steel, and other commodities.
+He invested in the ‘opening-up’ of former Soviet Union markets in the late 1980s and early 1990s, making several investments in Uzbekistan, Tajikistan, Kazakhstan, Turkmenistan and Russia, including a high-profile partnership with Tvoi Dom, a large Russian retail and department store.

 Career

-After spending over 30 years in the global commodities business Agarwal founded Zamin Group in 2004.
-Zamin group is an international mining group that supplies direct reduction and blast furnace iron ore pellet fines to the global steel industry.
+After over 30 years in the global commodities business, Agarwal founded Zamin Group in 2004, an international mining group that supplies direct reduction and blast furnace iron ore pellet fines to the global steel industry.

 With Zamin group, Agarwal invested heavily in South American economies.
 In 2013 the Bamin iron ore project in the Brazilian state of Bahia was sold to the Eurasian Natural Resources Corporation (ENRC) for over US$ 1 Billion.
-Agarwal described Zamin Group’s growing influence in Brazil as “a significant milestone for Zamin in its ambition to become a global player in iron ore mining.”
+Agarwal described Zamin Group's growing influence in Brazil as “a significant milestone for Zamin in its ambition to become a global player in iron ore mining.”

 Zamin is suing Eurasian Natural Resources Corporation for $220 million, and is being counter-sued for $115 million, resulting from their joint venture in the Bamin iron-ore project in Bahia, Brazil, dating back to 2010.
 This dispute "promises to be one of the most unusual and juicy cases seen in the capital for some time", as there are "allegations of improper conduct by federal and state courts in foreign jurisdictions."

 In 2007, Zamin group purchased the mining rights to a large area in central Uruguay with a potential yield of over 5 billion tonnes of iron ore.
-This project, which came to be known as 'Valentines', reflects Zamin’s business strategy “to partner with regional and national governments to develop assets and clearly defined infrastructure and logistics solutions.”
+This project, which came to be known as 'Valentines', reflects Zamin's business strategy “to partner with regional and national governments to develop assets and clearly defined infrastructure and logistics solutions.”
 Valentines was set to generate $1.4 billion in exports annually for a period of 20 years.
-The $3bn site has 2.5 billion tonnes of indicated and inferred iron ore deposits and is the biggest project in Uruguay’s history.
-However, a change in Uruguay's mining laws has hindered development of the site.
+The $3bn site has 2.5 billion tonnes of indicated and inferred iron ore deposits and is the biggest project in Uruguay's history.
+However, a change in Uruguay's mining laws has delayed its development.